bechbit/tttttttt3/README.md

 - [x] Preventing and recognizing hyperglycemia

 **Rationale:**
-Rationale: Glycosylated Hemoglobin is tested to monitor the long-term control of diabetes mellitus.
+level of 10%.
+The nurse ensures that client teaching includes which of the following: Rationale: Glycosylated Hemoglobin is tested to monitor the long-term control of diabetes mellitus.
 It measures the amount of glucose that has become permanently bound to the red blood cells from circulating glucose.
 If the blood glucose level rises, the amount of glycosylation is also elevated.
 This indicates that the client has had periods of undetected hyperglycemia.
 For glycosylated hemoglobin A1c, 7% or less indicates reasonable control, 7% to 8% indicates good power, and 8% or higher indicates poor control.
 The test result helps the nurse identify the continued need for teaching related to the prevention of hyperglycemic episodes.
 Options A, B, and C are therefore incorrect, while option D is the correct answer.

 ____________________________________________________________